- Program Basics

 Can my student be part of another school and this Partnership?

-Students must be homeschooled.
+Students must be not be full-time public school students.
 Students may belong to any homeschool program, such as co-ops and networks, and be members of the Partnership.
-Students may not be registered in any public school, including publicly funded (free) virtual (online) schools, academies (except for programs provided by Berrien Springs Public Schools), and so on.
-Students may not be counted in any private or parochial school.
+Students may not be registered full-time in any public school, including publicly funded (free) virtual (online) schools, academies (except for programs provided by Berrien Springs Public Schools), and so on.
+Students may be full time students in any private or parochial school as long as they live within Berrien Springs School District.
+Private school students living outside of the District are not eligible.
 Students may not be part of another partnership at the same time.